tivolicloud/interface/BUILD_LINUX.md

 cd interface
 ```

-You can use the master branch (default) or checkout to the latest tag
+You can use the main branch (default) or checkout to the latest tag

 ```
 git tag